Revamp Your Physician Recruitment Playbook Using Marketware Templates

-In a recent blog post, Tammy Hager talked about the importance of developing a physician recruitment workflow playbook based on key milestones within your organization’s recruitment process.
+In a this blog post, we talked about the importance of developing a physician recruitment playbook based on key milestones within your organization’s recruitment process.
 By outlining your process and what is expected across each stage along the way you can map out, track performance and coach your team to fill vacancies, minimize days to fill and support stronger retention.

 While we can design multiple workflows to fit our organization’s needs, our default physician recruitment workflow intentionally picks up with the moment a lead is presented by a source and considered a lead based on how well they match the practice opportunity criteria.